-In the kitchen, such devices can be energy efficient ovens, steamers, boilers, hoods, refrigerators, freezers, dishwashers, toasters, ice machines, generators, etc. In the offices and reception, they can be computers, printers, photocopiers, etc. In the washing area, they can be laundry and drying machines, etc. In the housekeeping section, they can be vacuum cleaners, steam cleaners, etc. In the public areas, they can be energy efficient elevators.
+In the kitchen, such devices can be energy efficient ovens, steamers, boilers, hoods, refrigerators, freezers, dishwashers, toasters, ice machines, generators, etc. In the offices and reception, they can be computers, printers, photocopiers, etc. In the washing area, they can be laundry and drying machines, etc. In the fitness area, they can be gym machines.
+In the housekeeping section, they can be vacuum cleaners, steam cleaners, etc. In the public areas, they can be energy efficient elevators.
+The electric devices in guest rooms are not included here, as they are covered in criterion 7.11.